Opening Microsoft Word Documents

 Clicking the arrows just below the word Open above will take you either back one folder, or forward one folder.
 If you get totally lost, just click the Cancel button at the bottom of the Open dialogue box, then start again.

-To open a file, though, select it by clicking the file once with your
+To open a file, though, select it by clicking the file once with your left

-bottom.
-Once it does, click the Open button.
+it does, click the Open button.

 OK, now that you know how to open a file, we can start adding the address to our letter.